Checking your blood pressure at home

 Step-by-step blood pressure check

-If you purchase a digital blood pressure monitor (sphygmomanometer), follow the instruction booklet carefully.
+If you purchase an electronic blood pressure monitor (sphygmomanometer), follow the instruction booklet carefully.

-The following steps provide an overview of how to take your left arm blood pressure with a digital blood pressure monitor.
+The following steps provide an overview of how to take your left arm blood pressure with an electronic blood pressure monitor.
 Simply reverse the sides to take a blood pressure in your right arm.